 The scope item described in this test script is relevant only in case your company has implemented in the SAP SuccessFactors Employee Central instance the Time Off content from Upgrade Center.

-In case your company has configured the Time Off for Leave of Absence Only module in the SAP SuccessFactors Employee Central instance, you can skip this document.
+In case your company has configured the Time Off for Leave of Absence Only module in the SAP SuccessFactors Employee Central instance using the SAP Best Practices, you can skip this document.
 Refer to scope item Manage Leave of Absence (10B) instead.

 Companies need to know when their employees are at work and when they are not.
 Employees need to be able to plan their vacation and managers need to be able to decide whether an employee's vacation request can be approved, for example, with the help of a team absence calendar.
 HR administrators need to be able to set up new employees with the correct time accounts when they are hired and to make any necessary adjustments.
 At the same time, they want a complete picture of an employee's time data.